chevah/geck/content/defects-tech-debt.rst

 a release dedicated / focused on reducing their numbers.

 We should focus on fixing all bugs as soon as possible.
-Even if a defect does not currently affect a customer, the changes are high that a customer will be affected by it in the near future.
+Even if a defect does not currently affect a customer, the chances are high that a customer will be affected by it in the near future.

-In the same small/minor bugs might release big flaws in the structure of our code.
-We should focus on fixing them as soon as possible so that we can work on them in a normal pace and not wait to fix them in a hurry under the pressure of a release blocker or customer complaining about bad behavior.
+Also small/minor bugs might release big flaws in the structure of our code.
+We should focus on fixing them as soon as possible so that we can work on them at a normal pace and not wait to fix them in a hurry under the pressure of a release blocker or customer complaining about bad behaviour.

 Technical Debt